sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/kalpa-texts.md

 - Or, one may volunteer labor to proofread such texts, if equipped with time, a computer and ability.

 ## Related projects
 Some of our proofreading/ publication efforts target other areas.
-(Eg. H philosophy, kAvya, vyAkaraNa, [universal subhAShita DB](https://subhashita.github.io/saMskRtam/padyam/random/))
+(Eg. [kalpa-texts](/groups/dyuganga/projects/text/proofreading/kalpa-texts/), [tattva-texts](/groups/dyuganga/projects/text/proofreading/tattva-texts/)), kAvya, vyAkaraNa, [universal subhAShita DB](https://subhashita.github.io/saMskRtam/padyam/random/))

 I'm also interested in arranging for long-term (millennium scale) text preservation even for the coming post industrial era - https://rebrand.ly/dg-archive .
 But no traction - since the right technology (which exists) / interest is not at hand.
 If you know some one interested in such please connect.